CCA-Public/scope/README.md

 * Open the Django admin app (by default at localhost:8000/admin) and sign in with your superuser account.
 * Click "Groups", then "Add Group +" (button on right-hand side of page)
-* Create a new group with name "Edit Collections and DIPs" and the following permissions:
+* Create a new group with name "Edit Collections and Folders" and the following permissions:

 ```
 dips | collection | Can add collection